 In order to negotiate the use of CLUE within [ITU-T H.225.0] an indication needs to be transmitted to the remote endpoint.
 This capability is sent to the remote end via feature negotiation as indicated by clause 7.9/[ITU-T H.323].
+The endpoint shall include the CLUE H.245 Transport and CLUE STCP Transport parameters indicating the transport options that are supported.

 The remote endpoint upon receiving the CLUEControlCapability then decides whether to support CLUE in its capabilities announcement.

-7.2.1.2 H.245 CLUE control capability

-{Editor’s note: this clause is to define a method/elements for carrying an indication to initiate CLUE messages.}

 …

 7.2.2 CLUE Messaging